 Treasurer

-My wife, Claire, and I have lived in Grimston for more than thirty years and for almost all of my life my home has been within ten miles of the village.
+My wife, Claire, and I have lived in Grimston for more than 30 years and for almost all of my life my home has been within ten miles of the village.
 As a Chartered Accountant I spent over forty years with an accountancy practice firmly based in the East Midlands and retired a few years ago.
-During my career whilst acting for a variety of mainly owner managed businesses, I tended to specialise in auditing and risk management and doing the jobs that no one else would do!
+During my career, whilst acting for a variety of mainly owner managed businesses, I tended to specialise in auditing and risk management and doing the jobs that no one else would do!

 Mike Petty